ljvmiranda921/ljvmiranda921.github.io/life/_posts/2018-09-04-year-in-commits.md

 For those who aren't familiar with version-control systems, a git commit is simply a log or savepoint in any software project.
 Each log keeps a history of the things you've done.
-If there is a commit history of my usual day, it would look like this:
+If there is a commit history of my Tuesday, it would look like this:

 * Cook breakfast and lunch